jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 ### Set Linode Name Servers on Web Hosting

-The typical scenario is that you purchased and registered a domain name through one of the popular shared web hosting provider.
-Now you need to have the domain name point to your Linode server.
-Navigate to the Control Panel on your shared web hosting.
+The typical scenario is that you purchased and registered a domain name through one of the popular providers such as Bluehost, Godaddy, or Fatcow.
+Now, you need to point the domain name to your Linode server.
+Navigate to the Control Panel on your provider's Control Panel.

-We will use Fatcow shared web hosting in this example.
+We will use Fatcow's Control Panel in this example.

 <p align="center">
   <img src="/images/ControlPanel.jpg" alt="Control Panel" />